beancount/docs/docs/rounding_precision_in_beancount.md

 -   HLedger, on the other hand, uses global precision settings. [<span class="underline">The whole file is processed first, then the precisions are derived from the most precise numbers seen in the entire input file.</span>](https://groups.google.com/d/msg/ledger-cli/m-TgILbfrwA/SoGZDNhlDOkJ)

--   At the moment, Beancount uses a [<span class="underline">constant value</span>](https://bitbucket.org/blais/beancount/src/c194c7fa6c15a0356e9d26b20b471f0868843c42/src/python/beancount/core/complete.py?at=default#cl-25) for the tolerance used in its [<span class="underline">balance checking algorithm</span>](https://bitbucket.org/blais/beancount/src/c194c7fa6c15a0356e9d26b20b471f0868843c42/src/python/beancount/ops/validation.py?at=default#cl-391) (0.005 of any unit).
+-   At the moment, Beancount uses a constant value for the tolerance used in its [<span class="underline">balance checking algorithm</span>](http://github.com/beancount/beancount/tree/master/beancount/ops/validation.py) (0.005 of any unit).
 This is weak and should, at the very least, be commodity-dependent, if not also dependent on the particular account in which the commodity is used.

 Proposal<a id="proposal"></a>
 -----------------------------